 Come and visit, you must.

-The trunk was once owned by a wealthy and powerful king,
+once owned by a wealthy and powerful king,

 and he used it to hold his priceless ruby ring;

-until the ring went missing,
+until the ring went mis-sing by the goblin,

 one medieval spring,